 Emission Scope Justification for exclusion Emissions for postage/ courier services and food/ beverage services 3 Data for these items is insufficient for accurate reporting purposes, and based on the information that is available, it is estimated with confidence that these items represent less than 1% of total emissions.
-Employee commuting 3 The data available for FY20 was incomplete and hence emissions could not be calculated for this activity.
+Employee commuting 3 The data available for FY21 was incomplete and hence emissions could not be calculated for this activity.
 It has been estimated that these emissions are possibly immaterial, however this needs to be investigated in future inventories.
-A survey of staff's mode of transport to work and distances travelled will be conducted for FY21.
-Upstream transportation & distribution 3 There was insufficient data to calculate emissions from this category for FY19.
+A survey of staff's mode of transport to work and distances travelled will be conducted prior to the new end of trip facility being constructed at Town Hall in FY22.
+Upstream transportation & distribution 3 There was insufficient data to calculate emissions from this category for FY21.
 Purchased goods and services and capital goods can become a material source of emissions if the CoL undertakes capital works that require a significant amount of steel and cement.
 Based on GHD 2019 Emissions Report, capital projects of \$10m and over use significant quantities of cement and steel which results in emissions.
-These emissions could exceed the materiality threshold and hence should be included on CoL's emissions inventory.
-Freight 3 There was no data supplied in order to calculate the emissions associated with freight travel.
+These emissions could exceed the materiality threshold and hence should be included in CoL's emissions inventory.
+Freight 3 There was no data supplied in order to calculate the emissions associated with freight, however this needs to be investigated for future inventories.